evcc-io/evcc/README.md

     - add a `name` attribute than can later be referred to
     - add configuration details depending on `type` See `evcc.dist.yaml` for examples.
+5. Configure an optional vehicle by choosing the appropriate `type` and adding a `name` attribute than can later be referred to.
-5. Test your meter, charger and optional vehicle configuration by running
+6. Test your meter, charger and optional vehicle configuration by running

         evcc meter|charger|vehicle

+7. Configure the `site` and assign the grid- or PV meter using the defined `name` attributes.
-6. Configure a loadpoint and refer to the meter, charger and vehicle using the defined `name` attributes.
+8. Configure a `loadpoint` and assign the charge meter, charger and vehicle using the defined `name` attributes.
-7. Provide optional configuration for MQTT, push messaging, database logging and custom menus.
+9. Provide optional configuration for MQTT, push messaging, database logging and more.

 ## Installation